binkley/shell/plain-bash-testing/README.md

    * Functions which can fail or error the test should use `_register`.
    * Other functions should finish with `"$@"`.
    * The start function is special.
+* If you need a temporary directory (a common need), use `_new-tempdir-into` with a variable name to store the tmpdir into, and it will be cleaned up when tests conclude.

 ## Implemented by you